ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 # Background

-A _JSON Web Proof (JWP)_ is very similar to a JWS [@RFC7515], with the addition that it can contain multiple individual secured payloads instead of a singular one.
+A _JSON Web Proof (JWP)_ is very similar to a JWS [@RFC7515], with the addition that it can contain multiple individual secured payloads instead of a single one.
 JWP-supporting algorithms are then able to separate and act on the individual payloads contained within.

 The intent of JSON Web Proofs is to establish a common container format for multiple payloads that can be integrity-verified against a cryptographic proof value also in the container.
 It does not create or specify any cryptographic protocols, multi-party protocols, or detail any algorithm-specific capabilities.

-In order to fully support the newer privacy primitives, JWP introduces the three roles of issuer, holder, and verifier as defined by the VC Data Model.
+To fully support the newer privacy primitives, JWP utilizes the three roles of issuer, holder, and verifier, as defined by the VC Data Model [@VC-DATA-MODEL-2.0].
 There are also two forms of a JWP: the issued form created by an issuer for a holder, and the presented form created by a holder for a verifier.

+The four principal interactions used by JWP are `issue`, `confirm`, `present`, and `verify`.

-A JWP is initially created by the issuer using the `issue` interaction with an implementation.
+A JWP is initially created by the issuer using the `issue` interaction.
 A successful result is an issued JWP that has a single issuer-protected header, one or more payloads, and an initial proof value that contains the issuing algorithm output.
-The holder, upon receiving an issued JWP, then uses `confirm` to check the integrity protection of the header and all payloads using the given proof value.
+The holder, upon receiving an issued JWP, then uses the `confirm` interaction to check the integrity protection of the header and all payloads using the proof value.

-After validation, the holder uses `present` to apply any selective disclosure choices, perform privacy-preserving transformations for unlinkability, and add a presentation-protected header that ensures the resulting presented JWP cannot be replayed.
-The verifier then uses `verify` to ensure the integrity protection of the protected headers and any disclosed payloads, along with verifying any additional ZKPs covering non-disclosed payloads.
+After validation, the holder uses the `present` interaction to apply any selective disclosure choices, perform privacy-preserving transformations for unlinkability, and add a presentation-protected header that ensures the resulting presented JWP cannot be replayed.
+The verifier then uses the `verify` interaction to ensure the integrity protection of the protected headers and any disclosed payloads, along with verifying any additional ZKPs covering non-disclosed payloads.

 While `issue` and `confirm` only occur when a JWP is initially created by the issuer, the `present` and `verify` steps may be safely repeated by a holder on an issued JWP.
-The unlinkability of the resulting presented JWP is only provided when supported by the underlying algorithm.
+He resulting presented JWP is only unlinkable when supported by the underlying algorithm.

-Algorithm definitions that support JWPs are being done in separate companion specifications - just as the JSON Web Algorithms [@RFC7518] specification does for JWS and JWE [@RFC7516].
+Algorithm definitions that support JWPs are in separate companion specifications - just as the JSON Web Algorithms [@RFC7518] specification does for JWS and JWE [@RFC7516].
 The JSON Proof Algorithms (JPA) [@!I-D.ietf-jose-json-proof-algorithms] specification defines how an initial set of algorithms are used with JWP.

 # JWP Forms

 A JWP is always in one of two forms: the issued form or the presented form.
-The significant difference between the two forms is the number of protected headers.
+A structural difference between the two forms is the number of protected headers.
 An issued JWP has only one issuer protected header, while a presented JWP will have both the issuer protected header and an additional presentation protected header.
 Each protected header is a JSON object that is serialized as a UTF-8 encoded octet string.

 All JWP forms have one or more payloads; each payload is an octet string.
 The payloads are arranged in an array for which the ordering is preserved in all serializations.